h2oai/driverlessai-tutorials/dai_installation/Azure/Ubuntu16.04.md

 At this point you will need to restart the compute instance from Azure console for the drivers to be loaded.

-The below gif captures the commands I tried the installation process
+The below gif captures the commands I tried during the installation process

 ![Install Nvidia driver](images/01_nvidia_driver_install.gif)